Jean-Paul Rodrigue (2017), New York:

 This also impacts the reliability of freight distribution

-with unreliable lead times and deliveries.
+with fluctuations in lead times and deliveries.

 - Modal and intermodal capacity is inconsistent.